anagainaru/ADIOS2-addons/GPUStorage/README.md

 **Installation Instruction** <br/>
 Official instruction: [Release notes](https://docs.nvidia.com/gpudirect-storage/release-notes/index.html) <br/>
 MOFED is required to install when NVME is used even if we don’t need RDMA over IB. <br/>
-Installation order: MOFED -> CUDA with NVIDIA driver -> GDS.
+Installation order: `MOFED -> CUDA with NVIDIA driver -> GDS`.
 Note that GDS may wrongly uninstall NVIDIA driver, so you may need to install the NVIDIA driver again in the end. <br/>
 GDS will force you to use the latest NVIDIA driver (v455), so don’t try to use a lower version. <br/>

 **Filesystem configuration** <br/>
 Besides the configuration mentioned in the official instruction, the EXT4 filesystem needs to be configured with ‘data=ordered’ mounting option as instructed [here](https://docs.nvidia.com/gpudirect-storage/troubleshooting-guide/index.html#mount-ext4-fs) <br/>
-On sdg-tm76, this only works for the second NVME ‘/dev/nvme1n1p1’ with manual mount operations.
-This means it won’t work when configuring ‘/etc/fstab’.
-You need to manually unmount (sudo umount /mnt/nvme) and mount with correct options (sudo mount -o data=ordered /dev/nvme1n1p1 /mnt/nvme).
+On sdg-tm76, this only works for the second NVME `/dev/nvme1n1p1` with manual mount operations.
+This means it won’t work when configuring `/etc/fstab`.
+You need to manually unmount (sudo umount /mnt/nvme) and mount with correct options (`sudo mount -o data=ordered /dev/nvme1n1p1 /mnt/nvme`).
 No reboot is required.<br/>
 After that the directory /mnt/nvme should be able to be written and read by GPU directly.</br>

 **GPU to be used** <br/>
 There are 4 GPUs on the system.
 Device ID 0-2 are RTX 2080 Ti, which are gaming GPUs and do not support GDS.
 The last one with device ID=3 is a Quadro RTX 5000 GPU which does support GDS.
 You need to configure that in your program to only use that GPU for I/O.

 **Debugging GDS** <br/>
-To enable outputting trace information for debugging, toggle the ‘level’ option in ‘/etc/cufile.json’ to be ‘TRACE’.
-Then, a file ‘cufile.log’ will be generated containing trace information.
+To enable outputting trace information for debugging, toggle the `level` option in `/etc/cufile.json` to be `TRACE`.
+Then, a file `cufile.log` will be generated containing trace information.